cerner/terra-core/packages/terra-table/docs/guides/MultiSelectTable.md

     );
   }
 ```
 For multi-select tables we need to set selectability based upon whether or not we have reached our max selection count.
-Terra Table provides a helper for this, namely "shouldBeMultiSelectable", by providing our count, the currently selected key, and the key of the associated item.
+Terra Table provides a helper for this, namely `shouldBeMultiSelectable`, by providing our count, the currently selected key, and the key of the associated item.
 ```jsx
   createTableRow(rowData) {
     return (